 The plan fell through when officials in the Department learned of the plan.
-Upon learning of the president’s scheme, they threatened to resign.
+Upon learning of the-then president’s scheme, they threatened to resign.
 That ended the plot.
 The Times made this report after speaking with four former Trump administration officials (all of whom were anonymous due to fears of retaliation).

 On CNN’s “Don Lemon Tonight”, Sen. David Cicilline was asked about this bombshell report.
 Cicilline was reticent to say whether this new reporting would be part of the prosecution’s case against Trump in the upcoming Senate trial.
 But he did acknowledge that the Senate impeachment managers are reviewing evidence already collected and new evidence that emerges as part of the case.

 UPDATE (JULY 30, 2021): Today, House Rep. Carolyn B. Maloney, the Chairwoman of the Committee on Oversight and Reform, released handwritten notes taken by then-Acting Deputy Attorney General Richard P. Donoghue of a December 27, 2020, phone call with Donald J. Trump and former Acting Attorney General Jeffrey Rosen.